lightstep/cloud-native-observability/05 - effective-monitoring.md

 others.
 You'd do well to do some [more reading](https://www.alex-hidalgo.com/the-slo-book) about this topic, because it's honestly too big to cover in its totality here.
-That said, we want to take this opportunity to discuss how SLO's fit into this bigger observability picture, and just why you should be adopting them.
+That said, we want to take this opportunity to discuss how SLOs fit into this bigger observability picture, and just why you should be adopting them.

 A good SLO means something, and it's a way to distill multiple functional aspects of a software system into a convenient shorthand.
 The reason you should be monitoring SLOs is because the SLO ties _meaningful user experiences_ back to your team.
 What's another way to phrase a 'meaningful user experience'?
 It's a transaction, of course!
-This is why SLO's map so well to observability, because the thing we actually care about measuring is the same between them.
+This is why SLOs map so well to observability, because the thing we actually care about measuring is the same between them.
 A SLO should measure the aggregate health of a particular type of transaction and give you at-a-glance knowledge about how that transaction is operating in production.